yeoman/yeoman/docs/cli/commands/server.md

 `yeoman server` generates an intermediate build directory in your project root which (called `temp`) contains the compiled files mentioned above as well as the basic blocks needed to preview your application.
 A complete build can be generated using `yeoman build`.

-To quit the server, simply run `yeoman quit server` and this will kill the Python server process.
+To quit the server, simply use `ctrl+c` and this will kill the Yeoman server process.

 ### profiles